cher-nov/Gena/README.md

 ## Usage

-By default, library provides only the next set of functions:
+By default, library provides only the next set of methods:

 1. Functions to manage `gvec_h`.
 They are basic for functions that will be specialized.
 2. General-purpose functions (i.e. those that don't take or return values of user type, like as `gvec_erase()` and `gvec_free()`).